nguyenllpsych/nice-ra/README.md

 ### Set-up -- To be done once

+1. Set up Git following the guide on the [Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/setting-up-git).

-1. Fork the repository to create a copy on your own Github account.
+2. Fork the repository to create a copy on your own Github account.

-2. In your forked repository on Github, click on Code and copy the SSH link of the form `git@github.com:...`
+3. In your forked repository on Github, click on Code and copy the SSH link of the form `git@github.com:...`

-3. In your terminal, navigate to your preferred location using `cd <file_path>`.
+4. In your terminal, navigate to your preferred location using `cd <file_path>`.

-4. Clone the repository to your machine using `git clone <SSH_link_from_2>`.
+5. Clone the repository to your machine using `git clone <SSH_link_from_2>`.

-5. In your terminal, navigate to the repository `cd nice-ra`.
+6. In your terminal, navigate to the repository `cd nice-ra`.

-6. Add the original repository as your upstream `git remote add upstream https://github.com/nguyenllpsych/nice-ra.git`.
+7. Add the original repository as your upstream `git remote add upstream https://github.com/nguyenllpsych/nice-ra.git`.

 ### General workflow -- To be done every session